Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 5) tachycardia (33%).

-The three main reasons for visiting a veterinarian are: brown urine, anorexia (90%) and loss of energy (Desnoyers M., 1992).
-Hepatomegaly and splenomegaly are not always detected (25% of cases), a similar trend is noted for lymphadenopathy (Stewart A.R, Feldman B.F., 1993).
+The three main reasons for visiting a veterinarian are: brown urine, anorexia (90%) and loss of strength (Desnoyers M., 1992).
+Hepatomegaly and splenomegaly are not always detected (25% of cases); a similar trend is noted for lymphadenopathy (Stewart A.R., Feldman B.F., 1993).

 Prostration and sometimes lethargy are also observed.
-Jaundice, slight or absent (50% of cases).
+Little or no jaundice (50% of cases).

 Petechiae and ecchymosis (bruising) are observed only in cases where thrombocytopenia occurs.
 According to Klag A.R. et al. (1993) moderate or severe thrombocytopenia was observed in 28 of 42 dogs (67%).